HOW WELL DO YOU KNOW YOURSELF?

 - Royal Roads University (organization)

-- Select password (write it down!)
+- Select password (write it down to remember it!)

-- Choose personality assessment
+- Choose Personality Assessment - complete the assessment

 #2.
 Understand your Personal Values - a few minutes: